-How to use Opportunity Stage Forecasting in NetHunt CRM
+How to use Opportunity Stage Forecasting in NetHunt – Gmail CRM for Chrome

 While setting up the fields that you will be using in the Deals folder, be sure to add Deal Amount, Probability, Close date, and Forecasted revenue fields as well.
 We recommend using the following field types:

 - ‘Currency’ field for Deal Amount (chose the currency that you will be using).